 Switch Up Your Usual Routine!

 It’s a common trope that couples will go on plenty of dates in a relationship’s early stages before retiring to the couch.
 When your partner is also your friend it can be easy to let the romance disappear.
-Just because I love watching TV with Meagan, doesn’t mean it’s all we should do!
+Just because I love watching TV with my partner, doesn’t mean it’s all we should do!

 Make errands into a date

 Surprisingly, doing groceries together was one of our very first dates!
 We wandered the store and had a chance to pick up on each other’s favourite foods and grab a snack to accompany our impending Netflix binge.
-And as always, Meagan took me to the video game aisle and talked my ear off about things I pretended to understand.
+And as always, they took me to the video game aisle and talked my ear off about things I pretended to understand.